“The Fellowship of the Ring”

 ‘The answer to your first question, Boromir, is that I do not know the [password] – yet.
 But we shall soon see.
 And,’ he added, with a glint in his eyes under their bristling brows, ‘you may ask what is the use of my deeds when they are proved useless.
 As for your other question: do you doubt my tale?
 Or have you no wits left?
 I did not enter this way.
 I came from the East.’

 He then figures out the password, an achievement left to Frodo in the movie.
 Jackson’s Frodo had also made the final decision to go into Moria, after Gimli twice suggests it.
 In the book Gandalf suggests the choice, makes the final decision, and figures out how to get in.
 All of this is important, because it is the place where Gandalf falls.
-His pride played a role in his fall, as well as his courage and ability to think originally.
+His pride played a role in his fall, as did his courage, and his original thinking.
 He does not see his end, and must be reminded by Aragorn to have a worry for himself.
 In the movie, he senses he will fall in Moria, and has understandable fear about it.
 He goes because he is Frodo’s servant.

-This Gandalf is not seen confronting wolves by raising his voice and growing visibly like “some ancient king of stone set on a hill,” but like Tolkien’s wizard, he does something essentially equivalent to confront Bilbo, at a moment when the dramatic tension is not from external attack, but due to a strain upon a dear friendship.
+This Gandalf is not seen confronting wolves by raising his voice and growing visibly like “some ancient king of stone set on a hill,” but like Tolkien’s wizard, he does something essentially equivalent when he confronts Bilbo about the Ring, at a moment when the dramatic tension comes not from an external attack but only the strain upon a dear friendship.
 That scene reminds me that confronting a friend requires its own kind of courage, and Jackson’s Gandalf has it.
 He has a courage that seems to be set firmly in the context of relationships, principally his devotion to Bilbo and Frodo.

 Another very large change from the book, but more successful, is the way that the movie builds up Saruman, and not merely by allotting screen time to episodes about him that Tolkien merely reported.
 Jackson and Christopher Lee have made him quite a memorable villain.
 Caradhras, the mountain which in Tolkien seemed to have a vicious will of its own, not bowing to any person’s power, is in the movie a passive figure before Saruman.
 He, not the mountain, not the spirit of Sauron, is shown to have power over nature.
 Jackson has illustrated this by showing us Saruman’s uprooting of trees, and his ability to quickly breed powerful new species.
 Last of all, and this is pure Jackson, is the way that Saruman subdues Gandalf, throwing him about with perfect mastery over the law of gravity.
 As I mentioned, Gandalf’s character loses something in order to give more to another character, and why not?
 Gandalf’s character is abundantly rich, and something is gained in return, notably a new portrait of what humility and pride mean in Gandalf.
 And a sequence not yet seen will pack more of a punch because of what has been done with Saruman in Jackson’s movie: the confrontation at Isengard.